 Mayor Seeks Candidates for Pioneer Square Preservation Board

-Mayor Mike McGinn invites residents to apply for an open attorney position on the Pioneer Square Preservation Board.
+SEATTLE - Mayor Mike McGinn invites residents to apply for two open positions (one attorney and one historian or architectural historian) on the Pioneer Square Preservation Board.
 Individuals who have an interest in the historical preservation of the district are encouraged to apply.

-The 10-member Pioneer Square Preservation Board reviews land use, new construction, changes of use, facade alterations, signs, and street improvements within the Pioneer Square Preservation District.
+The 10-member Pioneer Square Preservation Board reviews land use, new construction, changes of use, façade alterations, signs, and street improvements within the Pioneer Square Preservation District.
 Members serve a term of three years and are eligible for reappointment.
-Applicants must reside within the city of Seattle and should send a letter of interest and resume by April 24, 2012.
+Applicants must reside within the city of Seattle and should send a letter of interest and resume by November 30, 2012.

 The goals of the board are to preserve, protect and enhance the historic character of the Pioneer Square Historic District.
 The board is composed of two district property owners, two architects and one of each of the following - retail business owner, attorney, historian/ architectural historian, human services representative, member-at-large, and a young adult appointed through the Get Engaged Boards and Commissions program.